 Do the following:

 Edit the variables in the board file to match your board.
-Most variables can be left alone, but you will need to change the IPADDR, PLATFORM and ARCHITECTURE variables, and set the BOARD_TESTDIR to the directory you just created above.
+Most variables can be left alone, but you will need to change the IPADDR, TOOLCHAIN and ARCHITECTURE variables, and set the BOARD_TESTDIR to the directory you just created above.

 For other variables in the board file, or specifically to use a different transport than SSH, see more complete instructions at: Adding a board

 In the Jenkins interface, boards are referred to as "Nodes".